Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ![image](/images/en/intro-stopwatch/window_stopwatch.png)

-Click an icon in toolbar in following figure.
-After then, Object Library is displayed.
+Click an icon in toolbar like the following figure.
+After that, Object Library is displayed.

 ![image](/images/en/intro-stopwatch/show_object_library.png)